facelessuser/pymdown-extensions/docs/extensions/inlinehilite.md

 When using the colon mock shebang, 3 or more colons can be used.
 Mock shebangs must come **immediately** after the opening backtick(s) and must be followed by at least one space.
 If you need to escape a mock shebang at the start of a code block, just put a space before it and it will be treated as part of the code.

+## Code Highlighting

+Assuming Pygments is installed, code highlighting will be handled by [Pygments][pygments] by default.
+If Pygments is not installed, code blocks will be wrapped in a `code` element and given a class of `language-<specified_language>` (if a language specifier was given) so that a JavaScript highlighter can style them.

+If CodeHilite is configured, it's settings will be used to configure highlighting, but CodeHilite support is deprecated and will be removed in the next major release.
+It is recommended to instead use [`pymdownx.highlight`](./highlight.md) extension.
+If `pymdownx.highlight` is included and configured, CodeHilite will be ignored.

 ## Using JavaScript Highlighters

 If using [Pygments][pygments], the elements will be highlighted without issues, but you may need to adjust CSS to get the general style of the inline block the way you like it.